• Slang User's Guide

 GLSLForceScalarLayout Specifies the -force-glsl-scalar-layout option.
 When set will use scalar layout for all buffers when generating SPIRV. intValue0 specifies a bool value for the setting.

-EnableEffectAnnotations When set will turn on compatibilty mode to parse legacy HLSL effect annoation syntax. intValue0 specifies a bool value for the setting.
+EnableEffectAnnotations When set will turn on compatibility mode to parse legacy HLSL effect annotation syntax. intValue0 specifies a bool value for the setting.

 EmitSpirvViaGLSL When set will emit SPIRV by emitting GLSL first and then use glslang to produce the final SPIRV code. intValue0 specifies a bool value for the setting.